kyusulamita/fvs/README.md

 The `2-fullstack-version-system/helpers` directory contains utilities to make the command line operations work, as well as a utility function that you'll use when you implement commit

-## Part 3 - Functional

-For this exercise, you will implement some fundamental functional programming utilities, including a `curry`, `compose`, and the `Maybe Monad`!

-The specs are located in `3-functional/functional.spec.js` You will work out of `3-functional/functional.js`

 ## Review material

 ### Immutable DS